cirrith/Recipes/Recipes/Breakfast/French Toast.md

 ## Directions

-1. Gather all ingredients.
+1. Gather all ingredients

 2. Measure flour into a large mixing bowl.
 Slowly whisk in milk.
-Whisk in eggs, sugar, vanilla extract, cinnamon, and salt until smooth.
+Whisk in eggs, sugar, vanilla extract, cinnamon, and salt until smooth

 3. Heat a lightly oiled griddle or frying pan over medium heat.
-Meanwhile, soak bread slices in milk mixture until saturated.
+Meanwhile, soak bread slices in milk mixture until saturated

-4. Working in batches, cook bread on the preheated griddle or pan until golden brown on each side.
+4. Working in batches, cook bread on the preheated griddle or pan until golden brown on each side

-5. Serve hot and enjoy.
+5. Serve hot and enjoy

 ## Notes